colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 ### Layer 6: Observability & Feedback (MLOps + LLM Monitoring)

-**What it is:** Systems that monitor data health, agent performance, quality metrics, model drift, and costs—then feed insights back into data improvements and model retraining.
+**What it is:** Systems that monitor data health, agent performance, quality metrics, model drift, and costs, then feed insights back into data improvements and model retraining.

 **What it includes:**
 - **Data quality monitoring** (freshness, completeness, accuracy)